 - Investment income in non-retirement accounts, such as interest and dividends

 Other retirement account withdrawal options

-If you continue to work and are eligible for a health savings account (HSA), your earnings can grow tax-deferred (up to IRS limits).
+Health savings account — If you continue to work and are eligible for a health savings account (HSA), your earnings in your HSA can grow tax-deferred (contributions are subject to IRS limits).
 You can pay for qualified medical expenses with tax-free withdrawals from your HSA.
 Those medical expenses don’t have to be incurred in the year in which the withdrawal is made.
 Be sure to keep your receipts in case you decide to reimburse yourself from your HSA at some point in the future.
 Once you turn 65, withdrawals can be made for non-medical expenses without the 20% penalty, though taxes will be incurred.

 Create lasting retirement income

-Your Ameriprise advisor can recommend retirement income strategies are tax-efficient so your savings potentially last longer.
-Your advisor also will regularly revisit your goals and financial strategy to help you stay on track in any market environment over time.
+Your Ameriprise advisor can recommend retirement income strategies that are tax-efficient so that your savings can potentially last longer.
+They will also regularly revisit your goals and financial strategy to help you stay on track in any market environment over time.